European Culture Congress

 The point of departure for the congress, held September 8–11, 2011, in Wrocław, was Zygmunt Bauman’s book Culture in Fluid Modernity, published on the occasion of the event, and the inaugural address given by the author.
 The questions he posed served to inspire discussions among guests of the congress, among whom were Gianni Vattimo, Victor Erofeyev, Brian Eno, Andrzej Wajda, Zbigniew Libera, Krzysztof Penderecki, Mirosław Bałka, Jan Fabre, Oliviero Toscani, Ryszard W. Kluszczyński, Fatos Lubonja, Jonny Greenwood, Pekka Himanen, Krzysztof Wodiczko, Dubravka Ugrešić, Sara Arrhenius, Ewa Rewers and many other artist, academics and intellectuals.

-Is ‘Europeanism’ just an intellectual construct?
-How culture can draw on the free market and not become its victim?
-How to lobby efficiently the European Parliament for culture?
-Is open culture really a benefit?
-What ‘original’ means in the contemporary art?
-How to reconcile the copyright law with the audience’s right to participate in culture?
-These are only few of the proposed themes that will be taken up in discussions and artistic projects.
-The European Culture Congress departs from the traditional path of debates and prefers the merge of theory and practice.
+Is “Europeanness” anything more than just an intellectual construct?
+How can culture draw from the free market without falling prey to its nature?
+How can we efficiently lobby the European Parliament for culture-related projects?
+Is open culture really beneficial?
+What does the term “original” mean in the context of contemporary art?
+How can we reconcile copyright laws with the audience’s right to participate in culture?
+These are only a few of the themes explored during the congress.
+These explorations took the form of discussions and artistic projects, as we chose to depart from the traditional framework of debates and instead focus on merging theory with practice.